Disentangling the Eurozone Crisis: Government Default and Bank Credit in a Business Cycle Model

 Maximilian Goedl

-Maximilian Goedl (PhD, University of Graz), a 2018-19 Kellogg Institute Visiting Fellow, is an economist whose research is at the intersection between macroeconomics and public finance, focusing on the interaction between government debt, financial markets, and the real economy...
+This profile was current as of 2019, when he was part of the on-campus Kellogg community.
+Maximilian Goedl is an economist and visiting assistant professor at the Keough School of Global Affairs.
+His research lies at the intersection of macroeconomics and public finance, focusing on the interaction among government debt, financial markets, and the real economy...

 Read More